Timing a Brachioplasty (Arm Lift) After Weight Loss

 You must have proof of all the above

 Dr Beldholm explains, ‘My office helps patients submit the necessary paperwork and medical documentation if they appear to qualify for the Medicare rebate.
 The only catch is the very strict criteria limiting who is eligible.
-If I have a patient that simply wants an arm lift to look better and they don’t have issues like chronic pain or rashes from excess upper arm skin, they won’t qualify for this rebate and will end up paying for everything out-of-pocket.
+If I have a patient that simply wants an brachioplasty to look better and they don’t have issues like chronic pain or rashes from excess upper arm skin, they won’t qualify for this rebate and will end up paying for everything out-of-pocket.
 In Australia, an arm lift costs 7000 to 15000 AUD on average.’

-Step 7: Schedule Your Arm Lift Surgery
+Step 7: Schedule Your brachioplasty Surgery

-Duration: 1-3 months before an arm lift
+Duration: 1-3 months before a brachioplasty

-Many arm lift patients look forward to having the surgical procedure as soon as possible.
+Many brachioplasty patients look forward to having the surgical procedure as soon as possible.
 Timing the surgery is key.
 Since the recovery period is two to three weeks, patients should first request time off work and make arrangements for assistance at home.
 There is no heavy lifting or driving allowed during the early healing process.

 Step 8: Have Brachioplasty Surgery